 That is what I hope my legacy is to my daughters, through Thai boxing and everything else: confidence and resilience.
 I want for them positive momentum while growing up, coupled with solid self-esteem earned through struggle.
 Yes, struggle.
 “The obstacle is the way,” they say.
 They are right.
 Difficulty is the crucible through which growth occurs.
 You must suffer into truth and struggle into strength.
 With the unconditional love of family and friends, any challenge can be confronted and faced down in this way.
 You are capable.
 Your father’s strength flows into you.
 Stoicism.

 I love you, my daughters.
 A successful parent makes himself unnecessary: he helps produce children who can take care of themselves without mommy or daddy always wiping their nose.
 How many young people nowadays never really move beyond needing their parents to clean up their messes?
-I want something better for my daughters and myself.
+My wife and I want something better for ourselves and our daughters.

-So here it goes: Julia and Elizabeth, independence and autonomy are straight ahead: college, grad school, travel (link Costa Rica), career, love, motherhood, etc. Go forth and pursue the manifold possibilities which lie ahead of you.
+So here it goes: Julia and Elizabeth, independence and autonomy are straight ahead: college, grad school, travel, career, love, motherhood, etc. Go forth and pursue the manifold possibilities which lie ahead of you.
 Your family, your inheritance, your backstop – it all lays solidly behind to help launch you towards adult life.
 You can do it.
 It is all there awaiting you.
 Get excited!
 Embrace life, don’t retreat from it.
-Your father (and mother) will always be your biggest fan.
+Your father (and mother) will always be your biggest fans.